Published: 2017.11.22 11:10

 Head office: 3527 Miskolc, Szondi György u.
 1.

 Miskolc was the first rural city to launch a tramline on 10 July 1897, which ran between Tiszai Railway Station and the Red Church, and which carried 7,615 passengers on its first day in service.
 The scheduled bus service started17th November 1948.
 In the history of development of the public transport of Miskolc 1954 was a significant year, when the two individually controlled services –the bus and tram services were integrated into one organization called Miskolc Transport Co.
 The company worked in this organizational structure till 1944, when the Municipality of Miskolc transformed it into a joint stock company with a 100 per cent own share.
 MVK Zrt has been a member company of Miskolc Holding.
 Nowadays it is MVK Zrt which provides public transport services in the city of Miskolc and Felsőzsolca settlement.
 Bus service: 34 routes, total length of network 165.2 km, served by 143 buses.
 Tram service: 3 tramlines, 12.7 km network, 34 trams.

 Further information: www.mvkzrt.hu

-Public transport of Szeged is currently provided by two operators (the municipality owned Szeged Transport Company and the state owned Tisza Volán Share Holding Company).
-Szeged Transport Company operates trams and trolleybuses, furthermore it runs pay parking system and an automated parking house.
+Public transport of Szeged is currently provided by two operators: municipality owned Szeged Transport Company and the state owned VOLÁNBUSZ Ltd. Szeged Transport Company operates trams and trolleybuses, furthermore they run the pay parking system.

 Further information: www.szkt.hu